shlomif/shlomif-tech-diary/tweets.md

 ----

 Hi all! my favourite balloon animal is a cat.
 Recently I shared here a link to Taylor Swift's "Bad Blood" videoclip since it depicts truly awesome [and intimidating] female fighers.
 Then I was told by a chanop that it is "my last warning".
 It is hard for me to participate under such a threat.
+I support gender equality (see https://www.shlomifish.org/meta/FAQ/are_you_a_sexist__are_you_a_feminist.xhtml ) and mean well, and suspect I am being demonised.

+Human resources workers who go over a candidate's web/social-media presence,